timothewt/SP100AnalysisWithGNNs/README.md

 6. [Stocks clustering with Deep Graph Clustering](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/6-stocks_clustering.ipynb): Uses a novel architecture - Temporal Convolutional Graph Autoencoder - to cluster stocks based on the graph structure and their historical prices.

 7. [S&P100 weights optimization via Deep Reinforcement Learning](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/7-sp100_weights_optimization_via_drl.ipynb): Uses Deep Reinforcement Learning to optimize the weights of the 100 stocks in the S&P100 based on historical data and GNN predictions.
-The goal of the agent is to outperform the equal weights S&P100 index by adjusting its portfolio to the current market. **Note**: I do not have the necessary computing resources to completely train the model in this notebook.
+The goal of the agent is to outperform the equal weights S&P100 index by adjusting its portfolio to the current market.<br> **Note**: I do not have the necessary computing resources to completely train the model in this notebook.
 However, the code is provided for reference and is fully functional.

 8. [Stocks trend classification](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/8-stock_trend_classification.ipynb): Uses a Temporal Graph Convolutional Network (T-GCN) to classify the trend of S&P100 stocks (up/down) $n$ weeks ahead based on historical data.

+9. [Optimal portfolio selection](https://github.com/timothewt/SP100_Analysis_with_GNNs/blob/master/9-optimal_portfolio_selection.ipynb): Illustrates how the previously trained classifier can help optimize a portfolio by selecting stocks with the highest predicted returns.
+The stocks with the highest probability of going up are selected to form the portfolio, and compared to the market performance.

 ## Dependencies
 Ensure you have the following dependencies (of the `requirements.txt` file) installed to run the notebooks smoothly: